 Employ.ed on Campus

 If you have been successful in your application to the University’s summer internship programme – Employ.ed on Campus (recruitment begins in February each year) – there is a bespoke version of the Award that you will be told about at your induction session.

 The University also runs a part-time internship programme specifically for PhD students, all year round.
 If you are successful in applying for one of these internships and you will complete 30-40 hours of work experience, you will be eligible to take part in the Award.

 The Edinburgh Award is not a compulsory part of completing an Employ.ed internship.

 Where can I find the session dates for the Award?

-All dates for sessions and submissions are available in the colour-coded schedule above and available in the Learn course after registration.
+Key dates are listed in the Schedule and Registration, and all dates for sessions and submissions are available in the Learn course after registration.